IAM Quick Start

-This is a quick start guide.
-For more in-depth knowledge of IAM, please refer to the API Keys, Roles and Policies article
+This is a quick start guide focusing on the creation of an API Key.
+For more in-depth knowledge of IAM, please refer to the IAM Roles and Policies article

 First time setup